edma2/clojure-msgpack/README.md

 clojure.lang.IPersistentMap | Map
 msgpack.core.Ext	          | Extended

-Unrecognized types produce IllegalArgumentExceptions.
+Serializing a value of unrecognized type will fail with `IllegalArgumentException`.
 See [Application types](#application-types) if you want to register your own types.

 ### Clojure types
 Some native Clojure types don't have an obvious MessagePack counterpart.
 We can